Perry Fewell: New York Giants

 On January 14, 2010, Fewell was hired as defensive coordinator of the New York Giants.
 Fewell served under head coach Tom Coughlin, under whom Fewell previously worked during his time with the Jacksonville Jaguars.
 On February 5, 2012, the Giants defeated the New England Patriots 21–17 to win Super Bowl XLVI.
 Under his leadership, the Giants defense was often criticized for being "off and soft", allowing other teams to come back into games they should not have been able to.
 On January 7, 2015, the Giants and Fewell parted ways after he spent five years in charge of the defense.

 Washington Redskins

 Fewell served as defensive backs coach for the Washington Redskins for two seasons.

-Return to the Jacksonville Jaguars
+Jacksonville Jaguars (second stint)

-After Tom Coughlin returned to the Jacksonville Jaguars as the Executive Vice President of Football Operations, Fewell was brought in to act as the defensive backs coach on Doug Marrone's staff.
+After Tom Coughlin returned to the Jacksonville Jaguars as the executive vice president of football operations, Fewell was brought in to act as the defensive backs coach on Doug Marrone's staff.

 Carolina Panthers

 Fewell was named the secondary coach of the Carolina Panthers on January 15, 2019.
 He was named interim head coach on December 3, 2019, following the dismissal of Ron Rivera.
+The team lost all four games with Fewell acting as Head Coach.

-NFL Officiating
+NFL officiating

-In 2020, Fewell joined the NFL's officiating department as Senior Vice President of Officiating Administration.
+In 2020, Fewell joined the NFL's officiating department as senior vice president of officiating administration.